 2. Who’s Who: Discover which famous entertainers have Arkansas ties by visiting the Arkansas Entertainers Hall of Fame located in the Pine Bluff Convention Center.
 An animatronic statue of Johnny Cash "singing" several of his original songs greets visitors as they enter.

-Mountain?: Greers Ferry Lake is a popular fishing spot with plenty of swimming areas.
+3. Island or Mountain?: Greers Ferry Lake is a popular fishing spot with plenty of swimming areas.
 The William Carl Garner Visitor Center in Heber Springs offers exhibits; self-guided tours are available at the Greers Ferry Lake National Fish Hatchery.
 One of the state’s most rewarding hikes is trekking up Sugar Loaf Mountain, located on an island in the lake.

 4. Enjoy a Warm Welcome: Have a cup of hot coffee, view exhibits of the local area, check e-mail, make online reservations through www.Arkansas.com, or just relax at an Arkansas Welcome Center.